strangelove-ventures/lens/README.md

      sign-mode: direct
 ```

-To add more chians to your config, run:
+To add more chains to your config, run:

 ```
 lens chains add <chain_name>